joearms/joearms.github.com/_posts/2013-11-21-My-favorite-erlang-program.md

-Well I had my gossip network setup on planet lab and I could tell it to become anything, so I told it to become a content distribution networks and used a gossip algorithm to make copies of the same file on all machine on the network and wrote a paper about it and everybody was happy.
+Well I had my gossip network setup on planet lab and I could tell it to become anything, so I told it to become a content distribution network and used a gossip algorithm to make copies of the same file on all machines on the network and wrote a paper about it and everybody was happy.